 To cross, the wildebeest would have to navigate a gauntlet of rock-strewn rapids.
-Carcasses littering the stones, some bloated and split from decay, others as stiff as upended mannequins, spoke of the dangers the wildebeest faced.
-Every now and then the wind would change and we’d get a whiff of the foul, gag-inducing stench.
+Carcasses littering the stones, some bloated and split from decay, others as stiff as upended mannequins, illustrated the dangers the wildebeest faced.
+(Every now and then the wind would change and we’d get a whiff of the foul, gag-inducing stench.)

 A single wildebeest shot through the air, its front hooves tucked neatly under its chest, its powerful, spindly legs propelling it 10 feet into the river.
 That’s how it usually begins, one brave leader becomes the Pied Piper for the rest of the herd and they all follow.

-Nearly at a stampede, the herd rushed forward, the first 20 or 30 leaping into river like the first as if they were competing for height and form, water splashing high into the air as they hit the water.
+Nearly a stampede, the herd rushed forward.
+The first 20 or 30 leaped into the river as if they were competing for height and form—water splashing high into the air as they hit the surface.
 Afterward, it was no holds barred into the drink.
 A mass of horns and hooves they moved forward, next to and on top of each other.
 Their low, nasal honks merged into one continuous deafening hum.
-Twenty minutes passed and the herd kept coming, barreling through the water until every last one was on the other side.
+Twenty minutes passed and the herd kept coming, barreling through the Mara River until every last one was on the other side.
 Wet and bedraggled, they plodded off to find a place to graze.

 “I think he’s trying to commit suicide,” I said to no one in particular.

-Between crossings, a loan wildebeest headed towards the water, its herd nearby but not in tow, with a stride that looked as if he was on a mission.
+Between crossings, a loan wildebeest headed towards the water with a stride that looked as if he was on a mission.
 What I couldn’t figure out was why?
-Less than 10 feet from the edge of the river was a 16-foot croc at least 3 feet wide, floating in plain sight.
+Less than 10 feet from the shore a 16-foot croc at least 3 feet wide was floating in plain sight.
 “No. Stop!
 What is he doing?”Didn’t he see the razor-sharp teeth hovering a stone’s throw away?